frederic-perez/AmE-dictionary/data/dictionary.md

 __lessons learned__
 __lest__ _conj_ :nine::m: __1__ With the intention of preventing (something undesirable); to avoid the risk of. _He spent whole days in his room, wearing headphones lest he disturb anyone._ __2__ (after a clause indicating fear) because of the possibility of something undesirable happening; in case. _Syn_ in case, just in case, for fear that, in order to avoid _She sat up late worrying lest he be murdered on the way home._
 __let alone__ _conj_ :five::hammer: _If you're living in the present, let alone in the future, you must buy this Acme product._
+__let the dust settle__ _idiom_ To allow for things return to normal after a period of excitement, a high level of activity, etc.
 __let your hair down__
 __lethargic__ _adj_
 __letter jacket__ A jacket traditionally worn by high school and college students in the United States to represent school and team pride as well as to display personal awards earned in athletics, academics or activities.